 Full tuition and fees renewable scholarship for high-achieving high school graduates.
-Eligibility: current high school senior, 29+ ACT, and either 3.80+ GPA or top 10% of high school class.
-First priority deadline late November/early December; second priority deadline late February/early March.
+Eligibility: current high school senior, 28+ ACT, and either 3.80+ GPA or top 10% of high school class (alternative to ACT, only an option for students who did not take the ACT: 3.90+ GPA or top 5% of high school class + two recommendations).
+First priority deadline December 1; second priority deadline March 1.

 - ICC Foundation Scholarships

 Each year the ICC Foundation awards approximately $150,000 in scholarships to ICC students thanks to generous donors.
 Both current and future students can apply for scholarships that will be awarded the following academic year.
-Students can apply at the beginning of February, and the application is due the first week in March.
+The application is open February 1 - March 1 each year.

 - Workforce Development Scholarships

-Itasca Community College will be awarding up to twenty-nine $2500 scholarships for the 2020-2021 academic year through the State of Minnesota's Workforce Development Scholarship Program.
+Itasca Community College will be awarding ten $2500 scholarships for the 2021-2022 academic year through the State of Minnesota's Workforce Development Scholarship Program.
 These scholarships are targeted for Minnesota residents who are majoring in high-demand occupations.
-Students enrolled in Itasca Community College's Early Childhood Education A.S. and Practical Nursing Diploma programs are eligible to apply for one of these scholarships.
+Students enrolled in Itasca Community College's Early Childhood Education A.S. and Practical Nursing Diploma programs, as well as students completing prerequisite courses for the Practical Nursing Diploma program are eligible to apply for one of these scholarships.

 - AEOA - Blandin Scholarship program